SuperGouge/lol-forum-enhance/README.md

 * Powered by [elophant](http://www.elophant.com/ "LoL Champion and Summoner Stats")
 * This userscript on [userscripts.org] (http://userscripts.org/scripts/show/172058 "LoL Forum Icons for Greasemonkey")

+### FAQ

+* > Why does the installation / update of this script take this long?
+> > Usually, the first installation takes a longer time, because this script carries all summoner icons and some additional javascript along. *(about 5 to 10 MB, so not that much)*

+* > Won't this script increase bandwidth usage with all these icons to be shown on every page?
+> > It won't.
+We just download the icons once at installation.
+After that they are stored locally on your harddrive *(5 to 10 MB, nothing to worry about)* and referenced from there.
+So no additional bandwidth is used to display them over and over again.